Rafaellinos/learning_react/Complete-React-Developer-in-2022/notes.md

     * instead of function App() -> class App extends Component
     * Component class must be imported from import { Component } from 'react';
     * overwrite the render method to return the JSX.
+    * componentDidMount // whenever the component mounts
+    * constructor // use to incialize the state
+    * this.setState // use to update the state and re-render
+    * render() // return the html

 # Components State
-- Component is when u extends Component, meant to reuse some parts of the code
+- Extends the Component class from react, meant to reuse some parts of the code
 - A component cannot have more than 1 html tag at the same level, each component represents 1 root "html"
     * EX:
     ```javascript